AI for SMEs — Strategy, Use Cases and Roadmap 2026

 AI in accounting

-Invoice classification, account-assignment proposals, DATEV and SAP integration.
+Invoice classification, account assignment suggestions, DATEV and SAP integration.

 Awareness